yarisvt/tyk-docs/tyk-docs/content/shared/pump-config.md

 Type: `string`<br />

 MongoDriverType is the type of the driver (library) to use.
 The valid values are: “mongo-go” and “mgo”.
-Default to “mgo”.
-Check out this guide to [learn about MongoDB drivers supported by Tyk Pump](https://github.com/TykTechnologies/tyk-pump#driver-type).
+Default to “mongo-go”.
+Check out this guide to [learn about different MongoDB drivers Tyk Pump support](https://github.com/TykTechnologies/tyk-pump#driver-type).

 ### uptime_pump_config.mongo_direct_connection
 EV: <b>TYK_PMP_UPTIMEPUMPCONFIG_MONGODIRECTCONNECTION</b><br />